react-native-faster-image

 FastImage.cacheControl.web allows you to set up the FastImage component to cache images in the same way that the browser does, by using headers and the standard caching mechanism.

-FastImage.cacheControl.cacheOnly to force the FastImage component to only fetch images that have previously been cached, rather than generating fresh network queries.
+FastImage.cacheControl.cacheOnly To force the FastImage component to only fetch images that cache images, rather than generating fresh network queries.

 Example cache property